altbdoor/d2-isup/scripts/prompt.md

 Dates and times are typically found after keywords like 'TIMELINE', 'UPCOMING MAINTENANCE', 'Date', 'Start', 'End', 'Time', 'Downtime Start', 'Downtime End', 'Expected end', often including a date (e.g., 'May 13', 'April 17', '05/08/2025') and times (e.g., '7 AM', '12 PM', '8:35 AM', '~10 AM', '4 PM').
 Pay close attention to the specified timezone or UTC offset (e.g., 'PDT (-7 UTC)', '(-7 UTC)', 'PDT=', '=(11pm UTC)').
 PDT is equivalent to UTC-7.
 Assume dates specified only by month and day (e.g., 'May 13') refer to the current year unless a year is explicitly provided.

-Convert all extracted date and time values into the ISO 8601 format 'YYYY-MM-DDTHH:mm:ss±HH:mm', including the correct date, time, and timezone/UTC offset.
+Convert all extracted date and time values strictly into the RFC 3339 format 'YYYY-MM-DDTHH:mm:ss±HH:mm', including the correct date, time, and timezone/UTC offset.
 Do not convert the time to UTC (Z).
 Instead, keep the original local time and its stated UTC offset.
 If any of the date/time values (`maintenance_time_start`, `maintenance_time_end`, `server_down_start`, `server_down_end`) cannot be determined from the description of a maintenance event, set their value to the epoch.

 Ensure that the final output contains no duplicate entries for the same maintenance event.
 Uniqueness is determined by all the date/time values (`maintenance_time_start`, `maintenance_time_end`, `server_down_start`, `server_down_end`) for the maintenance event.